 6. Karloo Pools

-The Royal National Park is home to a number of natural swimming holes and beaches but Karloo Pools is one of our favourites.
-It’s best accessed via the Karloo walking track is in the Heathcote precinct of the Royal National Park and offers excellent options to swim, sunbathe and enjoy a picnic under the sun.
+The Royal National Park is home to several natural swimming holes and beaches but Karloo Pools is one of our favourites.
+Accessible via the Karloo walking track in the Heathcote precinct of the Royal National Park, it offers excellent options to swim, sunbathe and enjoy a picnic in the sun.
 As for Karloo Pools, the huge natural swimming hole is surrounded by untouched bushland and is about 30 metres long.
-The deep bush pool is absolutely stunning although it has gained some popularity on social media in recent years but if you visit early in the morning and during the week, you might be able to get it all to yourself.
+The deep bush pool is stunning and while it has gained some popularity on social media in recent years, if you visit early in the morning and during the week, you might be able to enjoy a relatively crowd-free experience.
 Get more information about the Karloo walking track here.

 Distance: 50-minute drive from Sydney